lomidzebeka/BekaLomidze.github.io/content/teaching/econometrics_2024.md

 - [Problem Set 1](/teaching/econometrics_2024_ps1.pdf)

-I have been made aware of a small error in question 3, where the denominator is missing a square, I have uploaded a corrected version.
+I have been made aware of a small error in question 3, where the denominator is missing a square.
+I have uploaded a corrected version.
 I apologise for the inconvenience caused.

 - [Problem Set 1 (corrected)](/teaching/econometrics_2024_ps1_corrected.pdf)